EmotiBit/EmotiBit_Docs/Keep_emotibit_up_to_date.md

 - <details><summary>Get the correct board version for Feather M0</summary>

   - Download the `framework v4.3.0` from the [link](https://github.com/platformio/platformio-pkg-framework-arduinosam/releases/tag/v4.3.190711).
-  - Unzip the archive and place the unzipped folder in  your platformIO core folder.
+    - Unzip the archive and place the unzipped folder in the `packages` folder in your platformIO core directory.
       - on Windows: The location should be equivalent to  `C:\Users\<user_name>\.platformio\packages`.
+      - on Linux: `/home/.platformio/packages`
+  - Download `platform v3.8.1`
+    - Unzip the archive and place the unzipped folder in the `platforms` folder in your platformIO core directory.
+      - on Windows: The location should be equivalent to  `C:\Users\<user_name>\.platformio\platforms`.
-    - on Linux:
+      - on Linux: `/home/.platformio/p`platforms`
   - <details><summary>Long explanation</summary>

     - The latest firmware on EmotiBit uses an older `Adafruit SAMD board package (v1.5.1)`